A Denali National Park Itinerary for Two Full Days

 Here’s the thing.
 I usually just pack our lunches for exploration in our national parks, but doing that was pricey, too.
 Alaska is just an expensive place to visit these days.

-With half the park closed, we also didn’t feel as pressed for time as we usually do on our national park adventures.
-I’m not sure I’d do anything differently here, but it’s something to consider as you plot out how many days in Denali work best for you and your budget.
+I’m not sure I’d do anything differently here, but it’s something to consider as you plot out what works best for you and your budget.

-Stop 5: Denali Sled Dog Kennels
+Stop 5: Denali National Park Kennels

-The Denali sled dogs are likely the cutest thing you’ll see on your trip to Denali.
 We drove over to the dog sledding demo at the kennels, but you can also take the free shuttles at the Denali Visitor Center throughout the day.

 This is what the park recommends.
 I can see parking getting quite limited here, especially in the summer months.
 We had just missed the shuttle, so I’m glad driving in worked out for us.